 A few notes about this data format:

 Commissions/Fees: If you are a Gold subscriber, you can import commission and fee data.
 Simply add columns with the titles "Commission", "TransFee", and "ECNFee" for trade commission, transaction fees, and ECN fees/rebates respectively.
-In all cases, a positive number is a charge, and a negative number is a credit.
+For fees, a positive number is a charge, and a negative number is a credit.

 Options: If you are a silver or gold subscriber, you can import options.
 Add a column titled "Option", and add the specific contract name in that column.
 For example, you can use something like "JAN 12 125 CALL" as the Contract.
 You must also specify the symbol in the symbol column; options are grouped together with other executions with the same symbol.
 Here is some example data with both stock and options that will successfully import: